 Pre-Diabetes

-Pre-diabetes means your blood sugar is higher than normal, but not high enough to be called diabetes.
+Pre-diabetes (also known as Non-Diabetic Hyperglycaemia) means your blood sugar is higher than normal, but not high enough to be called diabetes.

 An HbA1c result of 42 to 47 mmol/mol means you are at increased risk of developing type 2 diabetes.